DESI Emission-line Galaxies: Clustering Dependence on Stellar Mass and [OII] Luminosity: Clustering Measurements

 \section{Clustering Measurements}

-We first quantify the clustering of galaxies with the two-point correlation function, which describes the excess probability of finding a galaxy pair with transverse separation $r_p$ and line-of-sight separation $r_\pi$.
+We first quantify the clustering of galaxies with the 2PCF, which describes the excess probability of finding a galaxy pair with transverse separation $r_p$ and line-of-sight separation $r_\pi$.
 The 2PCF is measured with respect to a random distribution that shares the same footprint as the galaxy sample.
-We use the Landy-Szalay estimator to make the measurement \citep{landy93},
+We use the Landy-Szalay estimator to make the measurement \citep{landy93}: